danny-avila/LibreChat/README.md

-[Latest release (v0.0.4)](https://github.com/danny-avila/chatgpt-clone/releases/tag/v0.0.4) includes Resubmitting messages & Branching messages, which mirrors official ChatGPT feature of editing sent message, that then branches the conversation into separate message paths (works only with ChatGPT)
+[Latest release (v0.0.4)](https://github.com/danny-avila/chatgpt-clone/releases/tag/v0.0.4) includes Resubmitting messages & Branching messages, which mirrors official ChatGPT feature of editing a sent message, that then branches the conversation into separate message paths (works only with ChatGPT)

 Full details and [example here](https://github.com/danny-avila/chatgpt-clone/releases/tag/v0.0.4).
 Message search is on the docket